JeremyS22/ChipEightDocs/next-react-js-chip_eight_docs/docPages/development-log.md

 Here are some resources I found that helped me and I recommend:

 #### Timendus
-As mentioned earlier and <a href = "https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file" target = "_blank"> Timendus' test suite </a>has been amazing and targets various areas of your emulator, which can be very helpful in ensuring you emulator functionality is correct.
+As mentioned earlier, <a href = "https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file" target = "_blank"> Timendus' test suite </a>has been amazing and targets various areas of your emulator, which can be very helpful in ensuring you emulator functionality is correct.

 #### Sravan1946